 Zoroastrianism in Iran

 Zoroastrians in Iran have had a long history reaching back thousands of years, and is the oldest religious community of Iran to survive to the present-day.
 Prior to the Muslim Arab invasion of Persia (Iran), Zoroastrianism had been the primary religion of Iranian people.
-Zoroastrians mainly are ethnic Persians and are concentrated in the cities of Tehran, Kerman, and Yazd.
+Zoroastrians mainly are ethnic Persians and are concentrated in the cities of Tehran, the city of Kerman, and Yazd.
 The Islamic Republic government estimates the number of Zoroastrian is 20,000, Zoroastrian groups in Iran say their number is approximately 60,000.

 Zoroastrian Fire Temple, Yazd, Iran